Seeds Create-For the Love of Water

 Seeds: River Cane, Pawpaw, Apple, Sloe Plum, Soybean

 There is always something new to learn from plants.
 Growing them from seeds adds to the anticipation of discovery and connection to the natural world.
-When I grew plants in my nursery we use to routinely sell seeds along with nursery stock of the same species.
-People wanted to know how to do that and what would happen if they tried germinating a seed of a woody plant of some type.
+When I grew plants in my nursery we would sell seeds along with nursery stock of the same species.
 It was very popular.
 We made small packets and grew it up to 3000 packets per year.
 We tried to use species not available elsewhere in the seed trade.
-It was quite a time consuming occupation figuring out quantities and inventory.
+It was very time consuming figuring out quantities and inventory.
 We did sell them internationally at the time and it was one way to spread the diversity inexpensively.
-People were very appreciative of the seeds and disappointed when I closed down the small packets especially the international customers like Canada.
-After a decade of doing that I was glad I no longer had to pack those tiny packets.
-It added a whole new step to fulfilling orders.
-Once in a while I would bring seeds home and pack while watching Seinfeld.
-It was not the summer of Ken that year.
+People were very appreciative of the seeds.
 I put detailed information on germinating the seeds on line to help people in their quest to grow woody plants from seeds.
 There is a certain mystery to it but once the conditions are met the plants grow effortlessly as tomato plants.
 It is the dormancy part that is complex.
 Here are a few of my favorite from seed plants which were also rather popular when I grew them in the nursery and farm.
 Specifics on dormancy are included.
+I’ve included a few failures too because that is also part of the experience.

 River Cane Bamboo- Here is one that did not work.
 I have yet to grow it successfully from seed.
 The seeds are fresh and produced at my farm.
 They appear viable and pure white in the embryo and fully developed.
 For whatever reason I cannot get them to sprout despite applying warm and cold periods as well as moisture.
 Bamboo is generally easy to grow from seed especially the Phyllostachyus genus.
 It is my favorite to grow from seed.
 I have tried the last three years.
 This year there is no seed crop, so I will have to wait.
 How long?
 They say when bamboo flowers every hundred years or so, the clone dies entirely as a kind of respect for the new progeny about to be produced.
 This has not happened to the River Cane so lucky I still have the original strains that I started with over 20 years ago.